 Formal report cards and honor roll certificates are mailed by the WAVA office after each semester.
-Copies of past report cards, honor roll certificates, or transcripts can be requested from WAVA's Registrar via email: registrar@wava.org.
+Copies of past report cards, honor roll certificates, or transcripts can be requested from WAVA's Registrar via email: recordsrequest@wava.org.

 High School families will have live 24/7 access to the My School Data High School and Beyond Plan for their students on or after October 1st each school year.
 This tool allows students, families, and WAVA staff to track student's progress toward graduation during their enrollment.
-This tool provide information regarding: credits to graduation, state test completion, and progress on other graduation requirements.
+This tool provides information regarding credits for graduation, state test completion, and progress on other graduation requirements.